JustinBeaudry/PocketVJ-CP-v3/README.md

 ...

-Please support this project, otherwise it will die some day...!
+Please support this project, by ordering something in the webshop!

 https://www.pocketvj.com